astampoulis/makam-paper-funpearl/makamcode/02-binding-forms.md

 ```

 ADVISOR.
 Almost.
 There is an issue here: the unification variable `Body` cannot capture
 the free variables `xs` that get introduced later.
-Unification variables are allowed to
+A unification variable is allowed to
-capture all the free variables in scope at the point where they are introduced.
+capture all the free variables in scope at the point where it is introduced.
 By
-default, they get introduced when the rule fires, but here we need to explicitly say that
+default, they get introduced when we check whether a rule fires, but here we need to say explicitly that
 `Body` should be introduced when `intromany` uses its predicate argument; Makam uses
-square bracket notation for that.
+square-bracket notation for that.
 Oh, and a Makam idiosyncrasy: the parser isn't clever
 enough to tell that the predicate argument to `intromany` is, in fact, a predicate, so we
 can't use the normal predicate syntax for it.
 There is the syntactic form `pfun` for
-anonymous predicates, save for predicate syntax, it's entirely identical to `fun`.
+anonymous predicates; save for predicate syntax, it's entirely identical to `fun`.
 So:

 ```makam
 typeof (lammany F) (arrowmany TS T') :-